dylanturn/manyflow/README.md

 ManyFlow is a modern, feature-rich Airflow management system designed to provide data engineers with a unified interface for managing multiple Airflow clusters.
 Built with Next.js 13+ and TypeScript, it offers a sleek, responsive UI for monitoring and managing your Airflow deployments.

+# UX/UI Style Guidelines

+**Important:** When being asked to implement a new feature, please consider how the user will interact with the tool.

+1. Use Tailwind CSS for styling, lucide-react for icons, and shadcn/ui for components.
+2. Ensure that the UI is responsive and accessible for all users.
+3. Provide clear and concise instructions for users to navigate the tool.
+4. Use a color scheme that is visually appealing and easy to distinguish from the background.
+5. Use a consistent color scheme across the entire application.
+6. Use a consistent font across the entire application.
+7. Use a consistent spacing and layout across the entire application.
+8. Use a consistent UI theme across the entire application.

+## Documentation Guidelines

+When documenting the codebase, please ensure that the following guidelines are followed:
+- **IMPORTANT:** The single most important piece of information to convey to the user is the purpose of the code.
+- Documentation must be written in a clear and concise manner.

+- All other documentation must be written in markdown.

+## Coding Guidelines

+When making changes to the codebase, please ensure that the following guidelines are followed:
+- **Important:** Only the minimum necessary changes should be made to the codebase.
+- Add semantic `data-kind` attributes to all top-level HTML elements for clarity and testability.
+- When making files, please consider the following modern React architecture principles:
+   1. Split into feature-based modules:
+      - Core logic
+      - State management (actions/reducers)
+      - Event handlers
+      - Types/interfaces

+   2. Implement clean architecture:
+      - Separate UI from business logic
+      - Use custom hooks for reusability
+      - Add proper TypeScript types
+      - Follow Redux Toolkit patterns
+      - Use consistent naming

 ## Features

 - **Multi-Cluster Management**